-It is needed to notice that normally a galaxy has a radial gradient on metallicity.
-Therefore, $f_{\mathrm{mol}}$ fitting with a constant metallicity for a normal spiral galaxy could lead to a misinterpretation. \citet{Kewley10}, however, showed that the metallicity gradients in all interacting galaxies in early stage are significantly shallower than that in the isolated spiral galaxies.
-In their targets, VV~254, which is our sample interacting galaxies, is included.
-Hence, for interacting galaxies, simulations without a radial gradient of metallicity is less affected than that for isolated galaxies.
-Therefore we fit the observed data with this model assuming that metallicity $Z$ is constant throughout a galaxy for simplification.
-Fitting procedures are done as follows: \begin{quote} 1.
-Input the observed $f_{\mathrm{mol}}$, $\Sigma_{\mathrm{gas}}$ and $\Sigma_{\mathrm{SFR}}$ for each pixels where CO and H\emissiontype{I} are detected with the S/N ratio higher than 3.\\ 2.
-For a certain metallicity $Z$ which is fixed throughout a galaxy, calculate $f_{\mathrm{mol}}$ based on Elmegreen's model using the observed $\Sigma_{\mathrm{gas}}$ and $\Sigma_{\mathrm{SFR}}$\footnote{Note that in this calculation, each pixel data have same metallicity.}.\\ 3.
-Subtract theoretical $f_{\mathrm{mol}}$ from the observed $f_{\mathrm{mol}}$ and calculate $\chi^{2}$ where CO and H\emissiontype{I} are detected.\\ 4.
+Model fitting procedures were performed as follows: \begin{quote} 1.
+Input the observed $f_{\mathrm{mol}}$, $\Sigma_{\mathrm{gas}}$ and $\Sigma_{\mathrm{SFR}}$ for pixels where CO and H\emissiontype{I} are detected with the S/N ratio higher than 3.\\ 2.
+For a certain metallicity $Z$ which is fixed throughout a galaxy, calculate $f_{\mathrm{mol}}$ based on our new model using the observed $\Sigma_{\mathrm{gas}}$ and $\Sigma_{\mathrm{SFR}}$\footnote{Each item in the pixel data has the same metallicity in this calculation.}.\\ 3.
+Subtract theoretical $f_{\mathrm{mol}}$ from the observed $f_{\mathrm{mol}}$ and derive $\chi^{2}$ where CO and H\emissiontype{I} are detected.\\ 4.
 Change metallicity and external pressure.
 Both parameters are changed with an interval of 0.1.\\ 5.
-Iterate above processes within the range of $Z$ = 0.1 - 2.9 and $\epsilon$ = 0.0 - 24.9.\\ 6.
-Adopt a pair of $Z$ and $\epsilon$ which achieve the least $\chi^{2}$ as the best fitted parameter. \end{quote}
+Iterate above processes within a range of 1 $\sigma$ uncertainty of $Z$ derived from $B$-band luminosity and $\varepsilon$ = 0.0 -- 24.9.\\ 6.
+Adopt a pair of $Z$ and $\varepsilon$ which achieve the minimum $\chi^{2}$ as the best-fitted parameters. \end{quote}

-The best fit parameters are summarized in table \ref{fit} and the observed $f_{\mathrm{mol}}$ and the theoretical $f_{\mathrm{mol}}$ are plotted on the surface density of total gas versus $f_{\mathrm{mol}}$ for each galaxy in figure \ref{ngc5394fmolfit}--\ref{antennaefmolfit}.
-Note that the difference between the observed value and theoretical one at one pixel can be obtained substituting the value at the same surface density of total gas.
-In other words, the black dot and the red cross on the any vertical line are derived from the same pixel data.
-We will discuss the results of each galaxy below.
+The best-fitted parameters are summarised in table \ref{fit}.
+The difference between the observed value and theoretical one at one pixel can be obtained substituting the value at the same surface density of the total gas.
+In other words, the black dots and the red crosses on any vertical line are derived from the same pixel data.
+We will discuss the results of each galaxy in the next section.

-\subsection{Fitting Results of $f_{\mathrm{mol}}$}
+\subsection{Fitting results of $f_{\mathrm{mol}}$}

-Figure \ref{ngc5394fmolfit}--\ref{antennaefmolfit} show the results of model fitting.
-Bottom of each figure represents $\chi^{2}$ map.
-The orange region enclosed by contour whose value is (minimum $\chi^{2}$) + 2.30 indicates 1 $\sigma$ significance level of the fitting.
-Calculated $f_{\mathrm{mol}}$--$\Sigma_{\mathrm {gas}}$ relation with best fit parameter set reproduces observed $f_{\mathrm{mol}}$--$\Sigma_{\mathrm {gas}}$ relation except for VV~254 system (figure \ref{ugc12914fmolfit}--\ref{overlapfmolfit}).
-Plausible parameter space, however, is large as shown in bottom of figures.